The best way to learn anything is from an expert in the field.

 Misconception of “pratice”

 The idea that singing along to your favourite songs in the car or singing your heart out in the shower is practicing.
-A good practice session should consist of a warm up, technical work to improve your capabilities as a singer and then song study.
+A good practice session should consist of some simple vocal warm-ups, technical work to improve your capabilities as a singer and then song study.
 This cannot be effectively done in the car.

 Fear of singing lessons.